Finding the Right Moment: Human-Assisted Trailer Creation via Task Composition: Implementation Details

 \section{Implementation Details}

-\paragraph{Evaluation Metrics} Previous work \cite{papalampidi2019movie} evaluates the performance of TP identification models in terms of three metrics: Total Agreement (TA), i.e., the percentage of TP scenes that are correctly identified, Partial Agreement (PA), i.e., the percentage of TP events for which at least one gold-standard scene is identified, and Distance (D), i.e., the minimum distance in number of scenes between the predicted and gold-standard set of scenes for a given TP, normalized by the screenplay length.
-We report results with the partial agreement metric.
-We can no longer use total agreement, since we evaluate against silver standard (rather than gold) labels for shots (rather than scenes) and as a result consider all shots within a scene equally important.
-We do not use the distance metric either since it yields very similar outcomes and does not help discriminate among model variants.
+\textbf{Evaluation Metrics} Previous work \cite{papalampidi2019movie} evaluates the performance of TP identification models in terms of three metrics defined over scenes: Total Agreement (TA), i.e., the percentage of TP scenes that are correctly identified, Partial Agreement (PA), i.e., the percentage of TP events for which at least one gold-standard scene is identified, and Distance (D), i.e., the minimum distance in number of scenes between the predicted and gold-standard set of scenes for a given TP, normalized by the screenplay length.
+In this work we report results using the partial agreement metric applied to shots.
+We can no longer use total agreement, the metric was devised for scene-level TP detection, for which gold TP labels were provided.
+For our task, we only have access to silver standard shot labels, and assume all shots within a scene are equally important.
+We do not use the distance metric either since it yields very similar outcomes and does not discriminate among model variants.

 \paragraph{Hyperparameters} Following previous work \cite{papalampidi2020movie}, we project all types of features (i.e.,~textual, visual, and audio) to the same lower dimension of~128.
-We find that larger dimensions increase the number of parameters considerably and yield inferior results possibly due to small dataset size.
+We find that larger dimensions increase the number of parameters considerably and yield inferior results possibly due to the small dataset size.

 We contextualize scenes (with respect to the screenplay) and shots (with respect to the video) using transformer encoders.
 We experimented with 2, 3, 4, 5, and 6 layers in the encoder and obtained best results with 3~layers.
 For the feed forward (FF) dimension, we experimented with both a standard size of~2,048 and a smaller size of~1,024 and found the former works better.
 We use another transformer encoder to compute the representation of a scene from a sequence of input \emph{sentence} representations.
 This encoder has 4 layers and 1,024 FF dimension.
 Both encoders, employ~8 attention heads and 0.3~dropout.